Neferu II

+Biography

+Neferu II held the titles king's wife and king's daughter.
+The inscriptions in the tomb mention that she was the daughter of the king's mother Iah who was the mother of king Mentuhotep II.
+She was therefore his sister.
+It is known that Mentuhotep II was the son of king Intef III who was most likely the father of Neferu.

+Death and burial

 Neferu is mainly known from her tomb (TT319) at Deir el-Bahari.
 The tomb was found badly destroyed but the decorated burial chamber was well preserved and many fragments from the reliefs in the tomb chapel were found.
-Her main titles were king's wife and king's daughter.
-The inscriptions in the tomb mention that she was the daughter of a person called Iah, most likely the king's mother Iah who was the mother of king Mentuhotep II.
-She was therefore his sister.
-It is known that Mentuhotep II was the son of king Intef III who was most likely the father of Neferu.